1imo/New-NEA/docs/Front-End/Pages/PAGE - Onboarding.md

 #### call()

 The call function handles the call to the [[User Mutations#createUser]].
 On successful response it creates the needed cookies to store the API key and the User ID.
 On successful response, if a user uploaded a profile picture, that will be uploaded to the [[Image Server]], then finally the user will be redirected to the [[PAGE - Home]].
+If anything happens such as a username which is already used, an error will be displayed and the onboarding process restarted.

 ```
 Define an asynchronous function named call: